tuva-health/docs/docs/terminology-sets.md

 We're adding as many open source healthcare terminology sets as we can to the Tuva Project so they are easily available for healthcare analytics in a data warehouse.
 You can search through and learn about these terminologies in this section.
 If there is a code set you would like to see added you can [submit an issue](https://github.com/tuva-health/the_tuva_project/issues) on GitHub.

-Most of the terminology sets are maintained on GitHub.
-However some of the larger sets are maintained on S3.
-If you click a link below and it takes you to a file on GitHub that only has a header, that terminology set is maintained on S3.
+The terminology sets are maintained in S3.
+If you click a link below it takes you to a file on GitHub that only has a header for the corresponding terminology file, but the full terminology files are in S3.

 | Terminology Set                                                                                                                                     | Maintainer                                       | Last Updated | Download CSV                                                                                                  |